Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

-Our results show a large-distance scaling of the interaction energies \eqref{energyshift3} (three-dimensional case) and \eqref{energyshift1} (one-dimensional case) with the interatomic distance as a power law.
+Our findings display a large-distance scaling of the interaction energies \eqref{energyshift3} (three-dimensional case) and \eqref{energyshift1} (one-dimensional case) with the interatomic distance as a power law.
 This result should be compared with other recent results in the literature for the dipole-dipole interaction in a photonic crystal waveguide, where an exponential behavior of the related dipole-dipole interaction is obtained \cite{Shahmoon-Kurizki13,Douglas-Habibian15,Shahmoon-Grisins16,John-Wang91}.
-The main difference between our system and the others mentioned above is that in our case the photonic crystal is homogeneous in the two directions orthogonal to that with the periodical dielectric slabs, and has a very large extension (in particular, compared to the atomic transition wavelength $c/\wa$).
-This is a crucial point as implies that there is not a lower cut-off frequency (see discussion around Eq. \eqref{dispersionrelation-II}), therefore our environment is quite different from a (photonic crystal) waveguide.
-Under these conditions, a relevant contribution to the interaction energy comes from low-frequency modes which give a power-law behavior even if virtual transitions are involved, being the resonant transition suppressed by the presence of the photonic gap.
+The main difference between these systems and the one under our consideration is that in our case the photonic crystal is homogeneous in the two directions orthogonal to that with the periodical dielectric slabs, and has a very large extension (in particular compared to the atomic transition wavelength $c/\wa$).
+This is a crucial point as implies that there is not a lower cut-off frequency (see discussion around Eq. \eqref{interpolateddisprel1}), therefore our environment is quite different from a (photonic crystal) waveguide.
+Under these conditions, a relevant contribution to the interaction energy comes from low-frequency modes: they give a power-law behavior even if virtual transitions are involved, since the resonant transition is suppressed by the presence of the photonic gap.
 This is similar to what happens in dispersion forces between ground-state atoms \cite{Compagno-Passante-Persico95,Craig-Thirunamachandran98}.
-The fact that a single low-frequency mode has a factor $1/V$, $V$ being the quantization volume \cite{Kurizki-Genack88}, does not reduce their role in our case, because the integration over all continuous modes below the first gap at $k=k_0$ introduces a multiplicative factor $V$.
+In our case the fact that a single low-frequency mode has a factor $1/V$, with $V$ the quantization volume \cite{Kurizki-Genack88}, does not reduce the role of these modes because the integration over all continuous modes below the first gap at $k=k_0$ introduces a multiplicative factor $V$.
+Some previous results in the literature indicate an exponential decay of the dipole-dipole resonance interaction \cite{John-Wang91} for the same model of photonic crystal as ours.
+However, the analytical result reported in Ref. \cite{John-Wang91} is based on the effective mass approximation and a quadratic dispersion relation yielding a nonvanishing frequency at $k=0$ was used for all frequencies considered.
+Such a dispersion relation does not take into account properly the contribution of photons with $kL \ll 1$ though, which have a linear dispersion relation, as we have shown above.
+These photons give an important contribution to the resonance interaction at large distances and their linear dispersion relation is at the origin of the power-law scaling we find for large interatomic distance.
+The numerical results in Ref. \cite{John-Wang91} cannot be immediately compared to our power-law results, because there the plots of the dipole-dipole interaction are given in a small range of distances.
+In addition the typical analytical asymptotic behavior given in \cite{John-Wang91} contains the localization length, that is related to resonant photons bound to the atom because they cannot propagate in the photonic crystal.
+This indicates that probably only the contribution of the guided modes close to the atomic resonance has been included.
+Similar considerations hold also for the strong suppression of the interaction inside the gap found in Ref. \cite{Kurizki-Genack88} (see also the comment in Ref. \cite{Zheng-Kobayashi96} and the reply in Ref. \cite{Kurizki-Kofman96}).
+Our results for the resonance interaction energy have been obtained for identical atoms, assuming the symmetrical or antisymmetrical state given in Eq. \eqref{state}.
+Our procedure requires that the transition frequency of the two atoms be nearly equal and both close to the lower band edge of the photonic crystal.
+The (effective) coupling strenght with the field can however be different for the two atoms; this situation could occur even for identical atoms in the case of spatial inhomogeneities of the environment yielding different environment's local properties at the atomic positions.
+This situation could be described through an effective value of the coupling constant and, in such a case, our results \eqref{energyshift3} and \eqref{energyshift1} are still valid, using the appropriate values of the effective coupling constants for the two atoms.